threenary/.dotfiles/README.md

 [`Brewfile`](https://github.com/threenary/.dotfiles/blob/master/.bin/Brewfile) | Bundler to install packages, casks and Macstore apps
 [`os_init.sh`](https://github.com/threenary/.dotfiles/blob/master/.bin/os_init.sh) | Missing bits that should work independently from the OS

 Within this folder I encourage to contain different scripts that are handy for your day to day work.
-They can be contained in dedicated subfolders
+They can be contained in dedicated subfolders.

 ### `./aliases`